raspberrypilearning/testing-vision/en/step_3.md

 ## Load your model and image
 The first thing you need to do is bring in the model you're going to use from the `tensorflow` library.
-The model is the set of rules the computer follows to complete a task — in this case a set of rules for deciding which object appears in an image.
-We call this decision classification, and we call each possible answer, in this case each type of object, a class.
-The model you'll be using is called VGG16.
+The model is the set of rules the computer follows to complete a task — in this case a set of rules to decide which object appears in an image.
+This is called decision classification, and each possible answer, in this case each type of object, is called a class.
+The model you'll use is called VGG16.
 VGG16 is trained to recognise a wide variety of objects, and it's very quick to get into your program.

 --- task ---